how to overcome The Challenges of incorporating technology and online training into leadership development

 - Prepare to learn

 - Interactions and feedback are different with online learning.
 Traditional in-person sessions foster organic interactions between instructors and learners and often promote an environment for constant feedback (head nodding, laughing, smiling, perplexed faces, etc.).
 To help with this potential roadblock to receiving feedback, set aside time to ask for feedback and interact with the participants by using polls or other interactive elements.
+Use video, if appropriate for a more "authentic" experience, but ensure your audience is comfortable with the technology.

 At FlashPoint, we take this change in workforce location and culture seriously.
 We have designed programs specifically for organizations that have a high presence of remote workers.
 After all, customizing learning programs and catering towards your participants’ needs will help participants retain and practice their learnings more effectively.
+Contact us for more information on the virtual learning sessions that we provide assistance with to keep your employees agile and successful, even while remote.